See how The UPS Foundation is responding to the world’s most pressing social, environmental, and humanitarian needs.

 President of U.S. Operations

 The UPS Foundation is a separate legal entity from UPS with tax-exempt status under section 501(c)(3) IRS tax code.
 Funding for the Foundation is provided by annual contributions from the company's profits.

-We seek to support organizations that, like UPS and The UPS Foundation, do not discriminate in the delivery of charitable services and support diversity, community safety, environmental sustainability, and volunteerism.
+We seek to support organizations that, like UPS and The UPS Foundation, do not discriminate in the delivery of charitable services and support equity and inclusion, community safety, environmental sustainability, and volunteerism.
 Accordingly, an applicant must certify that it is compliant with The UPS Foundation's Grantee Non-Discrimination Policy in order to receive a grant from The UPS Foundation (policy set forth below).
 Any organization that receives a grant and is later found to be noncompliant with The UPS Foundation's Grantee Non-Discrimination Policy, as determined in the sole discretion of The UPS Foundation based on all appropriate facts and circumstances, will be required to return all or part of the grant.